 Some impairments are themselves painful or distressing.
 Sometimes, specific treatments exist to alleviate the pain of distress or some other aspect of the impairment, such as urinary incontinence or urgency.

-Uses and harms in rehabilitation
+Uses and harms

-The MindMap graphic shows how knowledge of impairments can be positively helpful and how misinterpretation or misuse can be harmful in rehabilitation.
+The MindMap graphic above shows how knowledge of impairments can be positively helpful and how misinterpretation or misuse can be harmful in rehabilitation.
 Identifying limitations on bodily structure and function may help in many other ways, but if misinterpreted or misused, they may cause harm.

 Failure to acknowledge or identify an impairment may also lead to harm.

-The second MindMap graphic shows a similar series of questions used in all domains as applied to impairments.
+The second MindMap graphic shows similar questions used in all domains as applied to impairments.
 The general idea is to consider the inter-relationship between any given limitation and other physiological or reported limitations at the bodily level and changes or problems in all other domains.
 For each relationship, one is asking:

 - is the relationship as I would expect?
 If not, what is the reason?

 - is there any intervention available for the limited function or structure itself?
-If so consider it.
+If so, consider it.

 When considering and interpreting any findings, the main points to note, which also arise in most other domains, are: